4 Tips for Exercising With Hypertrophic Cardiomyopathy | MyHeartDiseaseTeam

 2. Confirm Safe Exercises

 Once you know your target HRR and you have a way to track it, you can create an exercise plan in partnership with your cardiologist that allows you to safely exercise with HCM.
+Exercise doesn’t necessarily mean you have to get involved in competitive sports — your exercise plan can be tailored to your own preferences and abilities.

 Although everyone with HCM will have different exercise programs based on their abilities and limitations, researchers have created some general guidelines for those with hypertrophic cardiomyopathy: